yuxqiu/UCL-Programming-Tutor-2022/README.md

 ## Usage

 The materials used every week are inside the `weeks` folder.
-Every week, we have a markdown and pdf version of the notes with some additional materials (if there are any).
+Every week, we have a markdown of the notes with some additional materials (if there are any).

 ## License